01binary/zeroweb/src/articles/inverse-kinematics.md

 + Link length `a`: translation on X axis
 + Joint twist `α`: rotation on X axis

-The *Denavit-Hartenberg matrix* can be built directly by using the following expressions for each matrix cell:
+The *Denavit-Hartenberg matrix* can be built directly by using the following expressions in each matrix cell, or by multiplying the above transforms:

 ```
 [cos(θ),  -sin(θ) * cos(α), sin(θ) * sin(α),  a * cos(θ)]